sheriffhoodie/bandom/README.md

 ![create gif](app/assets/images/create-album2.gif)

 - Using a form on the "add music" page, users can create their own albums and add them to the Bandom index for all users to enjoy streaming and downloading.
 The album creation form requires a title, genre, description, release year, at least one track, and has an optional album artwork uploading section.
 The form contains custom error handling and alert messages for incorrect file types and missing parameters.
-After creation, users have the option to delete their own albums using a button found on each of their album's respective show pages.
+Users also have the option to delete their own albums using a button found on each of their album's respective show pages.

 ### 4. Search Bar